The Origins of Off-Centre Massive Black Holes in Dwarf Galaxies: Remaining Off-Center

 The shape of the potential well in dwarf galaxies is another reason why their MBHs may remain off-center; defining a ``center'' is not always trivial.
 For example, the Large Magellanic Cloud has been reported to have several conflicting measured centers (e.g. HI kinematics, stellar kinematics, and photometry each give a different answer \citep{vandermarel14}).
 Dwarf galaxies are often irregularly shaped, and also often exhibit cored density profiles \citep{Moore94,Relatores19}.
 This is the case in our simulated galaxies as well, as shown in Figure \ref{fig:profiles}.
 Dark lines represent galaxies which host off-center MBHs, and grey lines represent those with central MBHs.
 The distribution of inner slopes is shown in the inset, with the grey depicting all galaxies and the black region galaxies hosting off-center MBHs.
 We fit the dark matter profiles using the core-Einasto profile presented in \citet{Lazar20}.
 To derive the inner slope, we fit from a line to the profile from our innermost resolved radius (set conservatively to 4 times the gravitational softening) out to 1-2\% of the R$_{\rm vir}$.
 We use the slope of this line ($\alpha$) as the core slope we present in Figure \ref{fig:profiles}.
 Slopes steeper than -1 are considered to be cuspy, whereas slopes that are less than -1 to 0 are showing core formation, or large cores.

 All galaxies hosting off-center MBHs have central densities with flat slopes, indicating cored profiles; galaxies with central MBHs have a combination of cored and cuspy profiles.
+Past simulation work has demonstrated that cored profiles in dwarfs have been shown to be a result of a redistribution of mass by driven by supernova feedback \citep[e.g.][]{Governato12}.
+Dwarfs with cuspy profiles likely have less bursty star formation histories.
 Due to the shallow shapes of cored profiles, a displaced MBH does not feel a strong gravitational pull to the galaxy center.
 Instead, it may experience core-stalling, ``sloshing'' around within the inner region (typically 1-2 kpc) without settling into one location.
 50\% of the off-center MBHs in our sample are located within the approximate ``core'' region of their galaxies, and all of those have existed within a mean radius of 2 kpc or less for the majority of their off-center lifetimes, indicating approximate core-stalling behaviour.
 (The dynamical friction subgrid model prevents a literal ``stall'' because it continually acts, but the timescales are still very long, effectively stalling the orbital decay.)
 In fact, only those galaxies which experience recent mergers have MBHs which are outside of the central core. (see Section \ref{sect:how}).